Editors' Note: Readers can find dozens of these word formulations, or 'poems', elsewhere on this blog and on "Daily Illustrated Nonsense".

 Our entire display on this blogpost leads us to the following conclusions about using palindromes for spelling:

-1. The "palinku", a form of constrained but "free" (non-rhyming) verse, is a great way to convey ideas.
+1. The "palinku", a form of highly constrained but non-rhyming verse, is a great way to convey ideas.
 You can find lots more examples of palinku verses on our blog-posts, starting HERE; (they are displayed on the 17th of every month on "Daily Illustrated Nonsense" from 2020 through 2024.)

-2. The information given by palindromes is more misleading than it is helpful.
+2. The information about spelling given by palindromes is more misleading than it is helpful.

 3. The repetition of the letters in the left and right parts of the phrase or sentence make differentiating between correct and possibly incorrect spellings difficult.

-4. "Magical palindromes" can only overcome a portion of the problem.
+4. "Magical palindromes" can overcome a portion of the problem.

 5. Enjoy the rest of your day!